Direct Neutron Reactions in Storage Rings Utilizing a Supercompact Cyclotron Neutron Target: Introduction

 A breakthrough in this field could be therefore accomplished if one could directly measure the neutron-induced reactions in the involved radioactive species, something which is not feasible with fixed-target experiments (direct kinematics), like neutron time-of-flight or neutron-activation experiments.
 A new approach for measuring neutron-induced reactions on radioactive ions in inverse kinematics was proposed in Ref.\,\cite{Reifarth14}.
 This proposal included a radioactive ion-beam facility (RIB), an ion storage ring, and a neutron target based on a high neutron flux fission reactor.
-However, using a nuclear reactor for this application was found rather difficult and thus, an alternative approach was proposed later using a neutron-spallation source\,\cite{Reifarth17}.
-Several realization options were discussed in the latter work, in particular utilizing readily available spallation neutron sources like the one at Los Alamos National Laboratory or the one at CERN n\_TOF.
+However, using a nuclear reactor for this application was found rather difficult and an alternative approach was proposed later using a neutron-spallation source\,\cite{Reifarth17}.
+Several realization options were discussed in the latter work, in particular utilizing readily available spallation neutron sources like the one at Los Alamos National Laboratory\,\cite{Nowicki17} or the one at CERN n\_TOF\,\cite{Esposito23}.

-Nevertheless, none of these two spallation facilities also contains the other two sub-facilities required: the RIB facility and the storage ring.
+Nevertheless, none of these two spallation facilities also hosts the other two sub-facilities required: the RIB facility and the ion storage ring.
 In addition to the storage ring, the neutron target, and the RIB facility, a suitable method for detecting the neutron-capture products is required.
-The (radiative) neutron-capture product with mass $A+1$ has the same momentum as the primary beam, but its speed is reduced by a factor $A/(A+1)$.
-Ion-beam optical calculations carried out by the TRIUMF group have shown the feasibility of detecting the neutron capture products by means of a velocity (Wien) filter in combination with a recoil separator\,\cite{Pak24}.
-A proof-of-concept project to demonstrate the attainable neutron density via the spallation approach and perform one-pass experiments with stable ions is being pursued at Los Alamos\,\cite{Mosby17}.
-First characterization tests with a neutron-target demonstrator have been carried out successfully\,\cite{Cooper24}.
+A proof-of-concept project to demonstrate the attainable neutron density via the spallation approach and perform one-pass experiments with stable ions is presently being pursued at Los Alamos\,\cite{Mosby17,Cooper24}.

 In this article we explore the feasibility of replacing the complex and resource-intensive nuclear reactors or spallation neutron sources with a significantly simpler alternative: a heavily moderated neutron source driven by a supercompact cyclotron.
 While numerous compact accelerator-driven neutron sources (CANS) already exist\,\cite{Lavelle08,Anderson16,Carpenter19,Brueckel20,CANS_IAEA}, a comparison of current and proposed CANS designs with present and future storage-ring configurations\,\cite{Grieser12,Catherall19,Dillmann23} reveals that no existing CANS meets (yet) the requirements for experiments envisioned at a storage ring.